rozek/blockly-ai-playground/README.md

 * [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 * [SearXNG](https://docs.searxng.org/admin/installation-docker.html)

+## Current Status and Future Plans ##

+As you can see in the video, the "blockly-ai-playground" is principally working.
+However, due to the haste with which development had to take place, the result should only be considered as a "minimum viable product" (MVP) as it still requires a lot of "polishing" before it will be as easy to use as it should be for beginners.

+These are my plans for the near future:

+* create more examples (in the end, every custom block should be covered by at least one example)
+* create a tutorial for real beginners (perhaps with tutorial videos?)
+* use a bundler (vite) to make a real web app out of the playground
+* use some of the available Blockly plugins to enhance the user interface
+* create a desktop application (NW.js or Electron.js)
+* create installers for Windows/Linux/macOS, provide update paths (e.g., similar to the GitHub Desktop)
+* detect browser security violations (TLS, CORS etc.) and give user-friendly error messages with suggestions how to fix them

+The idea is to have a beginner-friendly version ready for the next lecture season (starting in October)

 ## Custom Blocks ###

 Besides common blocks which can be found in many Blockly environments, the "blockly-ai-playground" also provides a set of custom blocks to manage an internal context, a simple (but dynamic) user interface, basic and enhanced functions for AI, auxiliary tools for AI agents and other useful functions.